-Sri Anantha Padmanabha Swamy Temple, Chennai
+Sri Anantha Padmanabha Swamy TempleCurrently Closed

-Address: 2, 2nd Main Road, Gandhi Nagar, Adyar, Chennai, Tamil Nadu 600020, India
+- Address: 2, 2nd Main Road, Gandhi Nagar, Adyar, Chennai, Tamil Nadu 600020, India

-Timings: 06:00 am - 09:00 pm Details
+- Timings: 06:00 am - 09:00 pm Details

-Religious Site, Temple, Family And Kids
+- Tags: Religious Site, Temple, Family And Kids

-About Sri Anantha Padmanabha Swamy Temple, Chennai
+Sri Anantha Padmanabha Swamy Temple - Review

 Set in the Adyar neighbourhood of Chennai, the temple of Anantha Padmanabhaswami a gorgeous Hindu temple dedicated to Lord Vishnu, that will leave your soul satisfied and mind rejuvenated.
 The temple is a branch of Thiruvananthapuram’s Padmanabhaswamy Temple.
 The most striking feature of the temple however is the mythological five-headed serpent depicted by the idol of Vishnu here.